noble-assets/token/README.md

 ## Migration to Noble AppLayer

 This token is designed as a temporary deployment on Ethereum mainnet.
-The end goal is to migrate all holders to the Noble AppLayer.
+The end goal is for all holders to migrate their tokens to the Noble AppLayer.
 The contract includes a `burn()` function that allows token holders to burn their allocation, which will be used to verify balances during the creation of the genesis file for the Noble AppLayer launch.

+All holders will be required to migrate their tokens from Ethereum mainnet to the Noble AppLayer.

 ### Burn Mechanism